DavidAllX/eleventy-base-blog/content/connect.md

 ---

-*Every journey begins with connection.*
+*Every journey begins with connection to purpose.*